Three steps for getting active with hearing health in the New Year

 Step #2: Address your hearing loss

+Get your hearing tested.
 Maybe you haven’t been hearing as well as you used to or someone you love has urged you to get your hearing checked.
-Whatever the reason, if you’re 50 years of age or older, chances are it’s time to see a hearing healthcare professional anyway.
+Whatever the reason, if you’re 60 years of age or older, chances are it’s time to see a hearing healthcare professional anyway.
 The good news?
-Most hearing evaluations take an hour or less.
+Most hearing evaluations take less than an hour to complete.
 If you aren’t diagnosed with hearing loss, at least you’ll have a baseline of your hearing health for the next time you have an evaluation.
 If you are diagnosed with hearing loss, discuss your treatment options with the hearing healthcare professional and follow through.

-Here’s another disturbing fact.
-According to the American Speech-Language-Hearing Association (ASHA), “the average hearing aid user waits more than 10 years after their initial diagnosis to be fit with their first set of hearing aids.”
+Try out a pair of hearing aids.
+Here’s another disturbing fact: According to the American Speech-Language-Hearing Association (ASHA), “the average hearing aid user waits more than 10 years after their initial diagnosis to be fit with their first set of hearing aids.”
 Waiting to treat hearing loss can cause a boatload of other medical issues, including cognitive decline, social isolation, depression and anxiety.

 Step #3: Protect the hearing you have left

+Purchase hearing protection.
 Investing in hearing protection may be the smartest, least expensive thing you do this year.
-This is as simple as purchasing a container of foam ear plugs the next time you’re at the drugstore and keeping them in the car console for the next time you find yourself in a noisy environment.
+This is as simple as purchasing a container of foam earplugs the next time you’re at the drugstore and keeping them in the car console for the next time you find yourself in a noisy environment.
 If you regularly participate in other activities that are noisy, such as hunting, woodworking or motorcycle riding, invest in a good pair of ear muffs.
-And don’t forget the little ones.
-Although their hearing may be normal now, demonstrating good hearing health habits is a gift that will keep all of you hearing your best for years to come.
+And don’t forget to protect your little ones.
+Although their hearing may be normal now, demonstrating good hearing health habits is a gift that will keep your whole family hearing their best for years to come.